Piti Aau

 Motu Piti Aau is a 2.25 km2 island in the Bora Bora Islands Group, within the Society Islands of French Polynesia.
 It is located between Pitiuu Tai, and Tape.

 Geography

-Motu Piti Aau is a low island, with a small hill near Reva Reva ranch.
+Motu Piti Aau is a low island, with a small hill called Reva Reva Hill.

 Administration

 The island is part of Bora Bora Commune.

 Demographics

 Taurere, the main village of the island, is on the south west corner, facing Bora Bora Island.

-Its current population includes many private households as the resorts staff usually commute daily to the pier at Eden beach.
+Its current population includes many private households as the some resort staff commute daily to the pier at Eden Beach, while others may use different access points depending on their resort’s location.